mawilson1234/finetune-lm/README.md

 The default output directory is 'outputs/${train_file}/${model_name_or_path}/${year-month-day_hour_minute_second.nanoseconds}'.

 When running an optimization study, outputs will be `config.txt`, a log file displaying all the config options tried over the course of the study, as well as `optimization_results.csv.gz`, a CSV containing the results of the study.
 This has the loss value associated with each combination of hyperparameters tried during the study.
+There will also be a file named `optimization_plots.pdf`, containing plots of the optimization study (described in the documentation for `optuna.visualization`).

 When not running an optimization study, outputs will be `config.txt`, a log file displaying the config options used to fine-tune the model.
-The `model` subdirectory stores the model state that performed best on the validation dataset, and `tokenizer` stores the tokenizer. `metrics.csv.gz` is a CSV with per-token surprisals for every sentence for the test and validation datasets for every batch in every epoch. `loss_curves.pdf` plots the training and validation loss (as well as the training + KL divergence loss, if that option is used) for all batches and epochs.
+If a training file and validation file are provided (i.e., if a model is being fine-tuned), the `model` subdirectory stores the model state that performed best on the validation dataset, and `tokenizer` stores the tokenizer. `metrics.csv.gz` is a CSV with per-token surprisals for every sentence for the test and validation datasets for every batch in every epoch. `loss_curves.pdf` plots the training and validation loss (as well as the training + KL divergence loss, if that option is used) for all batches and epochs.
+If a test file or files is provided, a CSV containing the per-token surprisal for each sentence in each test dataset will be output, with the default name being the model name (with "/" replaced with "-") + `.lm_results.csv.gz` as the default name.
+The prefix can be changed by setting `--test_output_file_prefix`.